taganaka/redis-bloomfilter/README.md

 insert:  101.630000  16.610000 118.240000 (164.792045)
 include?: 96.440000  28.710000 125.150000 (191.021710)
 ```
-The lua version is ~3 times faster than the pure-Ruby version
+The lua version is about ~3 times faster than the pure-Ruby version

-Lua code taken from https://github.com/ErikDubbelboer/redis-lua-scaling-bloom-filter
+Lua code is taken from https://github.com/ErikDubbelboer/redis-lua-scaling-bloom-filter

 1.000.000 ~= 1.5Mb occuped on Redis